vasil-sarandev/Knowledge-base/study-plan.md

 6. MongoDB [v]
 7. Redis [v]
 8. Docker [v]
-9. AWS Kafka [WIP]
+9. Apache Kafka [WIP]
-10. Microservices with NodeJS

 I suggest you do a URL-shortener to put into practice all your refreshed knowledge.
+Use Microservices and all the tech here in this shit.

 ---
 ## Phase 2: Expand with Relational Databases (PostgreSQL)